Where to Stay in Barcelona: A Local's Honest Neighborhood Guide (2026)

 How I Think About Choosing Where to Stay in Barcelona

 I've lived in Barcelona for five years.
-I've walked every neighborhood, eaten in the side-street restaurants that don't appear on tourist lists, and had the conversations that happen when you actually live somewhere — not just photograph it.
+I've walked every neighborhood, eaten in the side-street restaurants that don't appear on tourist lists, and had the conversations that happen when you actually live somewhere.

 That's what this guide is.